 The very essence of a relationship is being connected with at least one person or organization and acting with regard toward one another.
 Although most people believe this is common sense, not all relationships work that way.

-My expertise is in public relations and I was taught in college that as and when establishing relationships between our clients and other organizations, we should always focus on making sure that those relationships are mutually beneficial.
+My expertise is in public relations and I was taught in college that when establishing relationships between our clients and other organizations, we should always focus on making sure that those relationships are mutually beneficial.
 In other words, both parties should be getting something from the arrangement.
 This is the same way we should build our human relationships, especially those that are romantic in nature.

 I’ve experienced a relationship when I was demonstrating my love for my partner more than he was demonstrating his love for me and not only was I giving away all my power, it was a very sucky situation period.
 I felt unimportant, I grew mentally exhausted from always being the one to put forth effort to keep things going and I eventually began to feel slightly resentful toward him.